paxel/tool-shed/README.md

 This is not expected to be the most performant solution.
 But it should be fairly simple to use.

-# ExecutorCompletionService
+# Feature ExecutorCompletionService
-Another feature this package provides is the ExecutorCompletionService, that converts the lame Futures of the Executor framework to the mighty CompletionFutures.
+Another feature this library provides is the ExecutorCompletionService, that converts the lame Futures of the Executor framework to the mighty CompletionFutures.

 ```java
 ExecutorCompletionService completionService = new ExecutorCompletionService(Executors.newFixedThreadPool(1));